 Sharon Alviz is a conceptual artist that creates desolate compositions in clean surfaces, without noise from elements.
-She is interested in experimenting landscapes, especially urban landscape, color and geometry.
+She is interested in experimenting landscapes, urban landscape, color and geometry.
 She has a peculiar perspective from what she perceives of her surroundings, where human figure intervenes with apparent lack of interest.
-She is interested in architecture and the forms that compose it, geometry influences the way she relates to them.
+She is interested in architecture, nature and the forms that compose them, geometry influences the way she relates to them.
 A portrait and a simple atmosphere also represent them.
 Her color palette is soft, although she always heightens one color.
 Willian Eggleston and Lartigue have influenced the way she relates to color.
 Her sense of aesthetics reflects an urban style and her characters tell life anecdotes with a stylist approach.

 Sharon does not portray happy moments, but she transforms them to that state: peaceful images, attractive and sophisticated, where the aesthetic is harmonious and can visually take you to another time.
 Solid color is part of her scenes; the subjects generate a certain visual tension.
 Her new choices create new positive possibilities to change the stories behind her photographs in real life.
 For her, geometry has its own soul in the infinite space, and it is there where everything happens.